shearer12345/graphics/topics/whyIsComputerGraphicsHard.md

 Note: for appproximation using 2 million pixels

-#How many frames per second
+##How many frames per second

 - to trick our eyes into seeing motion
     - 25fps -> 100fps
     - aim for **50fps** or 60fps
-    -
  Note: for appproximation using 50fps

-#How many pixels per second?
+##How many pixels per second?

 - ????

-#How many pixels per second?
+##How many pixels per second?

 - 2,000,000 pixels per frame
 - times
 - 50 frames per second

-#How many pixels per second?
+##How many pixels per second?

 - 2,000,000 pixels per frame
 - times
 - 50 frames per second
 - = 100,000,000 pixels per second

-#How many computational processing is needed?
+##How much computational processing is needed?

 - ???